kleinee/jns/README.md

 ## Intro
 Sliderules are a thing of the past, decent calculators are hard to get by these days and spreadsheets are somewhat cumbersome, at times outright dangerous or just not the right tool for many tasks.
 Project Jupyter not only revolutionizes data-heavy research in all domains - it also boosts personal productivity for problems on a much smaller scale.

-This repository documents my efforts to set up and configure a Jupyter Notebook Server on a Raspberry Pi 2 or 3 complete with Python 3.5.1, fully functioning nbconvert and a basic scientific stack with version 4.0 or later of all components making up the brilliant Jupyter interactive computing environment.
+This repository documents my efforts to set up and configure a Jupyter Notebook Server on a Raspberry Pi 2 or 3 complete with Python 3.6.0, fully functioning nbconvert and a basic scientific stack with version 4.0 or later of all components making up the brilliant Jupyter interactive computing environment.

 ## Requirements
 * a Raspberry Pi 2 or 3 complete with 5V micro-usb power-supply
 * a blank 16 GB micro SD card
 * an ethernet cable to connect the Pi to your network *)
-* a static IP address for the Raspberry Pi
 * an internet connection
 * a computer to carry out the installation connected to the same network as the Pi
 * a fair amount of time

-*) When I tested the setup on a Raspberry Pi 3, I used built-in WIFI to connect to my network.
-I encountered WIFI signal drops until I disabled WIFI power management by adding ```iwconfig wlan0 power off``` to ```/etc/rc.local``` before ```exit(0)```.

 ## Preparing the Raspbian Jessie Lite Image
 Download the official Raspbian Jessie Lite image and transfer it to your SD card.
 Boot the Pi with the fresh image, log in (root password is raspbian and default user is pi) to  set up timezone and locales and expand the filesystem using the raspi-config utility: